the-trumpeter/permutation-calculator/README.md

 **if you actually want to get a good understanding of this, go read the functions section of the script. lots of good stuff there.**

-i hope you understand what I mean see the `about` panel for info: Menu bar > swift-frontend > About Script
+i hope you understand what I mean.\
+see the `about` panel for info: Menu bar > swift-frontend > About Script

 the `Spaces` input is equivalent to `y` above